 “I returned two days post my D&C. I was anxious, overwhelmed and scared I’d be a blubbering mess and unable to keep focus.
 I was in pain and Panadol was doing nothing.
 In the end, I chose me.
 I told my boss I was going home and by the time I reached my car I couldn’t even breathe through my tears."

-We are incredibly proud of this initiative which with your support can revolutionise the support that Australian women and their partners receive after experiencing the heartache of early pregnancy loss.
+We are incredibly proud of this initiative which can revolutionise the support that Australian women and their partners receive after experiencing the heartache of early pregnancy loss.
 Please help us continue this important work by donating today.

 Research Reference Papers:

 - Porschitz and Siler 2017 Miscarriage in the workplace